 There are several ways to cause a chromosome to be retained.
 Two of the most common ways are pressure treatment and heat shocking.

 In pressure treatment, the fertilized egg is given enough time to produce the polar body with the third chromosome, ready to be expelled.
 Before it can separate out, the egg is subjected to high pressure, causing the polar body to remain.
-Heat shocking also requires waiting a set amount of time (the time can vary based on the temperature used), and then applying heat to the eggs to cause the third chromosome to remain.
+Heat shocking also requires waiting a set amount of time (the time can vary based on the temperature used) and then applying heat to the eggs to cause the third chromosome to remain.

 Once triploid trout have hatched, they can be raised like diploid trout and released as stocker fish.

-What triploid trout are used for
+How triploid trout are used

 Triploid fish can be a great tool for biologists.
 Like many hybrid fish, triploids are sterile.
 There are two very useful purposes for sterile fish: as infertile predators and to maintain the genetic purity of wild stocks.